baileytnguyen/charles-stock-analyst-chatbot/README.md

 "Stop news"
 "Remove news"

+You can specify to see the stock's financials as well:
+"Show financials"
+"Add financials"
+"Stop financials"
+"Remove financials"

 Here are some examples of prompts:
 I want to see Microsoft with the following indicators SMA, VROC, OBV, and DMI Remove DMI